radiantlogic-v8/documentation-new/documentation/deployment-and-tuning-guide/06-starting-and-stopping-components-and-services.md

 3. [Start](#starting-radiantone) RadiantOne.
 4. Wait for the node to rejoin the cluster before proceeding to the next node.

-> **Important:** If using local Zookeeper, it must be running on at least half the nodes.
+> If you are using local Zookeeper (Zookeeper included in RadiantOne), it must be running on at least half the nodes.

 ### Cluster-wide Restart